 There are many career fairs offered throughout the academic year, and all are open to students in any major.
 Check the list and attend fairs that fit your personal interests.
-Don’t forget to prepare ahead of time with resources from the Lear Career Services Center and Career Services Network.
+Don’t forget to prepare ahead of time with resources from the Russell Palmer Career Management Center and Career Services Network.

 Great, you’ve got an interview!
 Now what?
 First, make sure that you prepare appropriately.
 Afterward, take the next steps to make yourself stand apart from the other candidates.
 Take a look at the resources below to make your interviewing experience successful.

 If you are stuck in between offers and do not know how to continue, we can help!
-Join a Lear Center team member in offer exploration to help navigate your final offer decision for internship or full-time opportunities.
-Contact the Lear Center to set up an appointment.
+Join a Palmer Center team member in offer exploration to help navigate your final offer decision for internship or full-time opportunities.
+Contact the Palmer Center to set up an appointment.